dawranliou/dawranliou.com/source/blog/2019-02-09-clojure-inspect.html.markdown

 The more I work with Clojure, the more frustration I found to work with Java objects.
-Mostly, it feels an unnecessary process to go through the class definition to find the getter methods to access the data I want, especially when the data is buried multiple layers of classes deep.
+Mostly, it feels an unnecessary process to go through the class definition to find the getter methods to access the data I want, especially when the data is buried under multiple layers of classes deep.

 In this article, I'll explain a recipe to create a graphical inspector UI to explore Java objects, frustration free!